Amsterdam School of Communication Research / ASCoR

 Award:

-The winner of this award recieves a certificate, a feature on the ASCoR website, and an invitation to give an ASCoR lecture about the awarded research.
+The winner of this award receives a certificate, a feature on the ASCoR website, and an invitation to give an ASCoR lecture about the awarded research.

 This award was established as an incentive to ASCoR PhD candidates, and is given for the best article published by an ASCoR PhD candidate first-authored in a peer-reviewed journal in the preceding year.